Best Day Trips from New Orleans Under Three Hours

 It’s all waiting for you at the Abita Mystery House in Abita Springs.

 This is the ultimate roadside attraction.
-Run by Louisiana inventor and artist John Preble, this place comes together thanks to over 50,000 found and recycled objects in varying states of…I don’t even know.
+Run by Louisiana inventor and artist John Preble, this place comes together thanks to over 50,000 found and recycled objects.
 You truly just have to visit for yourself to see.

 Give them a call or check their Facebook page to see if they’re open.
-It’s only $5 to visit, and I promise it’s worth every penny.
+It’s only a few dollars to visit, and I promise it’s worth every penny.
 You pay as you exit, just in case you want to take anything home with you from the attached gift shop.

 To make a day out of it, drive over the Lake Pontchartrain Causeway to get there.